 A native of Cleveland, Ohio, Angela is an active performer and educator in New York City.

-Angela has enjoyed playing with the Binghamton Philharmonic, New Yorker Ensemble, Phoenix Ensemble, the Mobile Symphony Orchestra, the Ohio Light Opera Company, the International Opera Theatre Company of Italy, the American Wind Symphony Orchestra, the Point Chamber Orchestra, the Syracuse Symphony, and the Rochester Philharmonic Orchestra's Chamber Ensemble.
+Angela has enjoyed playing with the Garden State Philharmonic, Binghamton Philharmonic, New Yorker Ensemble, Phoenix Ensemble, the Mobile Symphony Orchestra, the Ohio Light Opera Company, the International Opera Theatre Company of Italy, the American Wind Symphony Orchestra, the Point Chamber Orchestra, the Syracuse Symphony, and the Rochester Philharmonic Orchestra's Chamber Ensemble.
 She has performed at La Fenice in Venice, the United Nations, the Library of Congress, Avery Fisher Hall, Alice Tully Hall, and Carnegie Hall.

 When Angela isn’t teaching or performing, she’s likely busy chasing after her three year old son Matteo and one year old son Rohan.
 She’s expecting her third boy this January!